AI Meal Planner Free: Best Free & Trial Apps Compared

 Can AI handle food allergies safely?

 Yes — reputable AI meal planners treat allergies as hard constraints, meaning the allergen is completely excluded from all suggestions and recipes.
+The AI does not just filter allergens out of a recipe database; it generates plans where safe alternatives are built in from the start.
 However, always verify ingredient lists yourself before cooking, especially with packaged products.
 AI-generated recipes account for the ingredients they include but cannot assess cross-contamination risks during food manufacturing or preparation in shared kitchens.

 How much does an AI meal planner cost?

-Most AI meal planners range from free (with limited features like basic recipe suggestions) to $10-20 per month for full weekly plans, nutritional tracking, and grocery list generation.
-NumYum offers a 3-day trial for $2, then $15/month with unlimited AI meal planning, personalized recipes, smart grocery lists, and family multi-profile support.
+AI meal planners range from free tiers with basic recipe suggestions to paid subscriptions that include full weekly plans, nutritional tracking, automated grocery lists, and family profiles.
+NumYum offers a short trial so you can test the full experience — unlimited AI meal planning, personalized recipes, smart grocery lists, and family multi-profile support — before subscribing.
 Many users find the cost pays for itself through reduced food waste and fewer impulse takeout orders.

 Is AI meal planning worth it for a family of 4?